y1xing/rizzipe_app/README.md

 ### Installation

-_This is an example of how to list things you need to use the software and how to install them._
+_This is an example of how to setup the web application on your localhost._

 Running Rizzipe on localhost